 Jesus calls His followers to be a light to the world.
 But some claim to be in the light yet live in darkness.
 How does this impact the world?

-A child I hesitated to write this.
+I hesitated to write this.
 But I just could not help myself after I read this yesterday in the Catholic Catechism:

 “Believers can have more than a little to do with the rise of atheism.
 To the extent that they are careless about their instruction in the faith, or present its teaching falsely, or even fail in their religious, moral, or social life, they must be said to conceal rather than to reveal the true nature of God and of religion.”
 (Catholic Catechism, 2125)